 USBDeview is created by Nirsoft and it’s a portable USB speed test software.
-With the tool you can see the list of your USB devices.
+With this tool, you can see the list of your USB devices.
 You can choose to uninstall any USB devices attached to your computer.
 For beginner users, the interface might feel overwhelming but essentially you only need to look for your main USB drive.

 There is an option to share your benchmark results to the Nirsoft Speed Tests webpage for viewing and comparison purposes.
 Despite looking kind of old, USBDeview is still being supported and updated.
-It should run without any compatibility issues on newer machine.
-Read: 6 Most Reliable Hard Drive Speed Test Software
+It should run without any compatibility issues on a newer machine.

-USB Flash Benchmark is a plain and simple speed testing programs for USB flash drives. it will run a full set of benchmark tests for speeds from 1K chunks and up to 16MB.
+USB Flash Benchmark is a plain and simple speed testing program for USB flash drives. it will run a full set of benchmark tests for speeds from 1KB chunks and up to 16MB.
 There is a nice graph at the bottom to show the results.

 The software is really great at presenting the test results.
 There is a log that is updated in real-time, you can see the results as the test is in progress.
 Really handy for advanced users.